Remote Flow

 To validate the signature on the Key Binding JWT, the Verifier MUST use the key material included in the Issuer-Signed-JWT.
 The Key Binding JWT (KB-JWT) signature validation MUST use the public key included in the SD-JWT, using the cnf parameter contained in the Issuer-Signed-JWT.

-When an SD-JWT is presented, its KB-JWT MUST contain the following parameters in the JWS header:
+When an SD-JWT is presented, its KB-JWT MUST contain the following parameters in the JWT header:

 Claim